You want smart political talk without the meltdowns?

 All right, Jonathan, what's your reaction to that?

-I think what we're seeing here is that like what for instance when I was in the military and when I was in the FBI, you know, you didn't just go through sexual um harassment training.
+I think what we're seeing here is that, like, for instance, when I was in the military and when I was in the FBI, you know, you didn't just go through sexual harassment training.

-You w you realize that your career would be over if you had done something like this.
+You realize that your career would be over if you had done something like this.

 Those standards don't exist.

-I mean, these are odd, um, almost I would say mildly psychopathic type of behaviors that um if you don't have policies to stop this stuff, uh that that these types of people will rise to the top and run wild.
+I mean, these are odd, almost, I would say, mildly psychopathic type of behaviors that if you don't have policies to stop this stuff, that these types of people will rise to the top and run wilds.

-Well, you mean you read the thing about Matt Lauer and you know the door lock thing, I guess that he had the ability to press a button in his office.
+Well, you mean you read the thing about Matt Lauer and the door lock thing, I guess, that he had the ability to press a button in his office.

 How does somebody not know that button exists?